-Engaging kids in organic gardening from an early age has many benefits: it teaches them about nature, sustainability, environment, patience, to appreciate food, etc.
+Engaging kids in organic gardening from an early age has many benefits: it teaches them about nature, sustainability, the environment, patience, appreciation of food, etc.

 When they are older, gardening will become second nature to them.
 By doing it themselves and watching the plants grow, kids learn faster than any other way.
 Above all, gardening with kids is heaps of fun.